lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 # Requesting a user account on Lawrencium super cluster

 **Current Workflow:**
-1. Setup an account on MyLRC [portal](https://mylrc.lbl.gov/) as LBNL affiliate/UC Berkeley affiliate or as an external collaborator
+1. Setup an account on MyLRC [portal](https://mylrc.lbl.gov/).
+Portal uses CILogon for user authentication.
+Users can register using email address provided by LBNL or UC Berkeley or other institutions or google.
 2. Sign the User Access Agreement Form on the welcome page
 3. Request to join existing project
 4. PI approval